Growing Up with a Parent Who Had Alcohol Use Problems: You Can Heal

 Family Dysfunction and Adverse Childhood Experiences: These children face higher odds of emotional or physical abuse, neglect, family conflict, and poor communication.

-Academic and Cognitive Impacts: Lower school achievement, increased absenteeism, and higher risk of learning disorders are all well documented.
+Academic and Cognitive Impacts: Lower school achievement, increased absenteeism, and a higher risk of learning disorders are all well documented.

 Some studies note that maternal alcohol use tends to have an even stronger impact on children than paternal use.